 February 13, 2016

-It’s funny (or sad) that a lot of clients I work with don’t know who actually owns their most valuable intellectual property.
+It’s funny (or sad) that a lot of clients I work with don’t know who actually owns their website copyrights.
 Things like their wesbite, logo, graphics, website copy, photography, etc.

-Most clients are smart enough to make sure they get an “assignment of copyright” in their agreement with their vendor.
+Most clients are smart enough to make sure they get an “assignment of copyright” in their website copyright agreement with their vendor.

 So much for that logo and brand that you’ve invested in!
 Be prepared to go out of pocket when your new ‘partner’ surfaces.

-By default, the person that creates the work automatically has ownership of the copyright.
+By default, the person that creates the work automatically has ownership of the website copyright.

 Normally, the stuff created by an employee in their normal course of employment is owned by the company, but why not have the added protection of a signed agreement?
 We do.